FRC-Team3484/open-scouting/docs/Contributing_Translations.md

 Once you've made your changes, ensure to update the table above if you've made new translation progress.
 Finally, open a PR with your changes into `development`.
 Your new translations will be reviewed and eventually merged into the latest version of Open Scouting.
 Thank you for your contribution!

 ## Adding new languages
+> ![IMPORTANT]
+> Support has not yet been fully added for right to left languages.
+This is definitely something that needs added in future.
+If you wish to contribute a right to left language, please open an issue, and support for that will be prioritized

 If your language isn't already added into Open Scouting, feel free to add it!

 First, find the `LANGUAGES` setting in `settings.py`, and add your language to it: